TitilayoMG/Mexico-Toy-Sales-Dashboard/README.md

 * Ascertain the amount of money tied up in inventory at the toy stores and forecast the period it will last.

 ## Data Source
-The data used for this analysis was found on maven analytics data playgroung.
+The data used for this analysis was found on maven analytics data playground.
 You can get the dataset and other datasets [here](https://www.mavenanalytics.io/data-playground?page=6&pageSize=5)

 ## Skills and Concept Demonstrated
 Power BI Concepts like;